 The trucker lifestyle usually doesn’t lend itself to convenience.
 Especially when it comes to this Fall’s upcoming election.
-Long hours, even longer trips, and sporadic schedules make it tough for many long haulers to know exactly when they’ll be home.
-This poses a difficult situation for many politically conscious drivers who want to participate in this upcoming election.
+Long hours, even longer trips, and sporadic schedules make it tough for many long-haulers to know exactly when they’ll be home.
+This poses a difficult situation for many politically conscious drivers who want to participate in the upcoming election.
 Luckily, there are a few ways to make sure your voice is heard for this upcoming election.
-Although some say that both candidates are blowing smoke out of their tailpipes, it’s still important to be accountable this November.
+Check out these tips on voting from the road!

 Voting Online and Registration